5 Main Benefits Of Wool Blankets that will make you want one now

 Wool and animal hair with similar properties come from a number of different domesticated animals that offer a variety of textures, fiber thickness, weight, longevity, and price, to name a few.

-No Sheep were hurt in the making of this blanket - Wool is a sustainable and renewable resource
+No sheep were hurt in the making of this blanket - One of the many benefits of Wool is that it is sustainable and renewable resource

 Wool is a popular material for sleep accessories, including blankets, pillows, comforters or throws, mattress toppers, and protectors.
 The benefits listed below will shed some light on the ever-growing demand for wool sleep accessories.